ApneaMed Frequently Asked Questions

 It is important that your mask fit your face appropriately.
 PAP masks do not require a perfect seal, but excessive mask leaks can lead to improper treatment.
 To help prevent this, we send out a mask fitting guide with each of our HST units so you can know ahead of time what size mask will fit you the best.

-It is recommended that masks and hoses be replaced every six months.
+It is recommended that masks and hoses be replaced every three to six months.
 Over time, these supplies can get bacteria built up in them, which can lead to respiratory infections and other illnesses.
 Additionally, old masks and hoses are more prone to air leaks and facial discomfort.

 If you have any other questions that were not covered here, feel free to contact us.
 We look forward to hearing from you.